Sinusitis is the infection of sinuses, which are hollow cavities (FILLED WITH AIR IN THE HEALTHY STATE) in the skull

 in three categories: acute, sub-acute and chronic sinusitis.
 Acute infections last up to a month, sub-acute infections

 last two to three months and chronic infections last for longer than three months.
-Doctors are able to diagnose sinusitis
+Sinus doctors are able to diagnose sinusitis

 from a detailed history of the patient and examining the nose.